 The results were a wake-up call: there is a direct correlation between sleep duration and overall test performance.
 Students who slept longer and more consistently performed significantly better on exams.

-But here’s the real kicker.
-Getting a full eight hours only the night before a big test doesn't actually do much if you’ve been sleep-deprived all week.
-The data showed that sleep quality and duration during the entire learning period—the days and weeks you are first encountering the material—is what actually predicts your grade.
+Getting a full eight hours only the night before a big test does little if you have been sleep-deprived all week.
+Data shows that sleep quality and duration during the entire learning period, the days and weeks you are first encountering the material, is what predicts your grade.
 Consistency wins every time.

 Memory Consolidation: How Your Brain Learns While You Snooze